 By Faye Martins

-With summer in full swing, many of us may be realizing that we are not quite in the shape we would like to be for bathing suit weather.
+With summer on the way, many of us may be realizing that we are not quite in the shape we would like to be for bathing suit weather.
 A regular practice of Yoga postures can be very helpful for maintaining a healthy weight and a strong, toned body.
 Depending on the Yoga asanas that you choose to practice, the effects may be strengthening one’s core or the postures may increase your level of flexibility and relaxation.
 Frequently, Yoga asanas will simultaneously promote strength, flexibility, energy and relaxation.

 The practice of power or flowing Yoga sequences is a very effective way to raise your heart rate, increase circulation, burn calories and strengthen your whole body.
 Flowing Yoga sequences will usually include a foundation of Sun Salutations, Warrior Poses and standing postures.
 These poses are quite challenging and invigorating.
 In order to further sculpt your abdominal area, you may wish to include a series of movements based on Navasana or Boat Pose.